Combinatorial Optimization using Comparison Oracles: Global Subspace Learning

 \section{Global Subspace Learning}

-We now develop a different algorithm tailored to cases where the weight vector $w^*$ in the objective function uses integers bounded by $B$, i.e., $w^*\in \ZZ^n$ and $\|w^*\|_{\infty}\leq B$.
-The resulting algorithm has a cleaner structure which we can use to obtain efficient algorithms for several natural set systems $\cF$.
+In this section, we develop our second general algorithmic framework, tailored to cases where the weight vector $w^*$ in the objective function uses integers bounded by $B$, i.e., $w^*\in \ZZ^n$ and $\|w^*\|_{\infty}\leq B$.
+The resulting algorithm has a clean linear-algebraic structure which we can use to obtain efficient algorithms for several natural set systems $\cF$.

-Recall that the algorithm from the previous section was based on maintaining a collection of potentially optimal solutions, sampling from them and sorting the samples, and using them to filter out the dominated solutions.
-The main conceptual hurdle is to get a handle on the structure of the solutions still in play.
-Our new \emph{Global Subspace Learning (GSL)} algorithm is more intuitive and demonstrates the idea of inference more naturally.
-It achieves more than the previous algorithm: it actually sorts all feasible sets by their weight, using only $\poly(nB)$ comparisons---a task which is feasible in the bounded weights case, because there are at most $O(nB)$ possible distinct weight classes.
+Recall that the iterative sieving algorithm from \Cref{sec:gen_set_system} was based on iteratively sampling and sorting to filter out dominated solutions, while the Dual Ellipsoid algorithm in \Cref{sec:ellipsoid} maintained a geometric region of plausible weights to either certify optimality or shrink the dual space.
+Our new \emph{Global Subspace Learning (GSL)} algorithm takes a more direct algebraic approach.
+It iteratively learns the linear subspace of directions orthogonal to $w^*$.
+This algorithm is highly intuitive and demonstrates the idea of inference naturally.
+It also achieves a stronger global guarantee: it actually sorts \emph{all} feasible sets by their weight, using only $\poly(nB)$ comparisons---a task which is feasible in the bounded weights case, because there are at most $O(nB)$ possible distinct weight classes.